Hello! My name is Emmylou 🙂

 So here’s what I want you to do, God helping you: Take your everyday, ordinary life—your sleeping, eating, going-to-work, and walking-around life—and place it before God as an offering.
 Embracing what God does for you is the best thing you can do for him.

 Don’t become so well-adjusted to your culture that you fit into it without even thinking.
 Instead, fix your attention on God.
 You’ll be changed from the inside out.
 Readily recognize what he wants from you, and quickly respond to it.
 Unlike the culture around you, always dragging you down to its level of immaturity, God brings the best out of you, develops well-formed maturity in you.

 If you’ve missed the About page, click this.

-Are you a single, young adult woman?
+Are you someone who is walking through some kind of wilderness?
 I wrote you a personal message.

 Are you a subscriber?
 Open the Resources page, there might be something new in there from the last time you visited.